State Summary

 Voting Systems Used

-Most Utah voters vote by mail.
-In most jurisdictions, in-person voters use hand-marked paper ballots and optical scanners with ballot marking devices; however, Salt Lake County uses direct recording electronic (DRE) voting machines with voter-verified paper audit trail (VVPAT) printers.
+Nearly all Utah jurisdictions use hand-marked paper ballots and optical scanners with ballot marking devices; however, Salt Lake County uses direct recording electronic (DRE) voting machines with voter-verified paper audit trail (VVPAT) printers.
+All registered voters receive a mail ballot and most ballots are tabulated by batch-fed optical scanners.
 For the most up-to-date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.